 A parent may also designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated facility or residence must be on an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact your child's campus.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact the Transportation Department at (281) 229-7300.